 We make significant capital expenditures in order to service the demand of our customers, which are primarily focused on investments in advanced packaging and test equipment.
-We expect our 2017 capital expenditures will be approximately \$500 million.
-During the three months ended March 31, 2017, our capital expenditures totaled \$88.3 million.
+We expect 2017 capital expenditures to be approximately \$550 million.
+During the nine months ended September 30, 2017, our capital expenditures totaled \$414.0 million.
 Ultimately, the amount of our 2017 capital expenditures will depend on several factors including, among others, the timing and implementation of any capital projects under review, the performance of our business, economic and market conditions, the cash needs and investment opportunities for the business, the need for additional capacity to service anticipated customer demand and the availability of cash flows from operations or financing.

-In addition, we are subject to risks associated with our capital expenditures, including those discussed in Part II, Item 1 A of this Quarterly Report on Form 10-Q under the caption "Capital Expenditures - We Make Substantial Investments in Equipment and Facilities To Support the Demand Of Our Customers, Which May Adversely Affect Our Business If the Demand Of Our Customers Does Not Develop As We Expect or Is Adversely Affected."
+In addition, we are subject to risks associated with our capital expenditures, including those discussed in Part II, Item 1A of this Quarterly Report on Form 10-Q under the caption "Capital Expenditures - We Make Substantial Investments in Equipment and Facilities To Support the Demand Of Our Customers, Which May Adversely Affect Our Business If the Demand Of Our Customers Does Not Develop As We Expect or Is Adversely Affected."